 Historic Point and Polygon data

 Two layers containing preserved objects were available as WMS on Open Data Zürich, one containing historical and preserved objects as points (“Denkmalschutzobjekte”) and the other contained preserved gardens as polygons (“Gartendenkmalschutzobjekte”).
 A layer containing viewing points were chosen as well (“Aussichtspunkte”) as an additional layer.
-The initial plan was to include a layer with wells and fountains as well, however the dataset only contained the coordinates of the objects and was therefore considered not suitable for the project.
+The initial plan was to include a layer with wells and fountains as well.
+However, the dataset only contained the coordinates of the objects and any additional information was missing.
+It was therefore considered as “not suitable” for the project.

 Historic Base maps

-The historic base maps, city maps, were all available on Open Data Zürich as WMS.
-Four historical maps were used as base maps and are dated from the years 1793, 1860, 1900 and 1970.
-The reasoning behind picking these years was to have several base maps over a large time epoch.
-Since the city of Zurich has grown during these years, the maps are covering different areas.
+The historic base maps were all available on Open Data Zürich as WMS.
+Four historical maps were used as base maps, which are dated from the years 1793, 1860, 1900 and 1970.
+The reasoning behind picking these years was to have several base maps over a large time period.
+Since the city of Zurich has grown during these years, the maps cover different areas.
 The default base map is the current city plan map, which is dated from 2014.

 Other data